GigiLoria5/AssistanceTickets-Polito-WA2-2023/README.md

    ```
    cd server
    docker-compose up -d
-   docker exec -it <name-of-the-database-container> psql -U postgres -W -c "CREATE DATABASE assistance_tickets;"
+   docker exec -it pg_container psql -U postgres -W -c "CREATE DATABASE assistance_tickets;"
    ```
-   Replace `<name-of-the-database-container>` with the name of the PostgreSQL container.
-You can find the name by running `docker ps`.
-When you run the command, you will be asked for the password of the database user, which in this case is `p4ssw0rd`.
+   When you run the command, you will be asked for the password of the database, which in this case is `p4ssw0rd`.
 Enter it and press enter.
 2. Build and start the server:
    ```